OmarElgabry/miniPHP/README.md

 	}
 }
 ```

-## Additional Features<a name="features"></a>
-### User Profile<a name="profile"></a>
-Every user can change his name, email, password.
-Also upload profile picture (i.e. initially assigned to default.png).

-##### Update & Revoke User Email<a name="update-revoke-user-email"></a>
-Whenever user asks to change his email, a notification will be sent to user's old email, and the new one.

-The notification sent to old email is giving the user the chance to revoke email change, while the notification sent to new email is asking for confirmation.

-User can still login with his old email until he confirms the change.

-This is done in ```UserController```, In methods ```updateProfileInfo()```, ```revokeEmail()```, & ```updateEmail()```.
-In most situations, you won't need to modify the behavior of these methods.

-### Files<a name="files"></a>
-You can upload and download files.

-#### Upload
-+ All uploaded files are out of root public, so, they aren't accessible by anyone
-+ Validate against HTTP POST uploads, MIME, Size, Image dimension
-+ Setting file permission to avoid executable files
-+ Sanitizing file names
-+ Progress bar(no-plugins)

-#### Download
-+ Every file will have hashed version of it's name, this hashed name will be exposed to users.
-+ The hashed name = hash(original filename . extension).
-So, download link will look something like this: _http://localhost/miniPHP/downloads/download/b989f733f948e8a4b8b700e1_

-#### Configurations(php.ini)
-+ Set ```file_uploads``` to true
-+ Set ```upload_max_filesize, max_file_uploads, post_max_size```
-	- Check [documentation](http://php.net/manual/en/ini.core.php#ini.post-max-size) to know how to assign proper values for each.

-### News Feed & Posts & Comments<a name="newsfeed-posts-comments"></a>

-News Feed & Posts & Comments are features, same like ToDo Application(see above).
-Think of News Feed as tweets in twitter, and in Posts like when you open an Issue in Github.

-They are implemented on the top of this framework.
-+ They are useful to show & apply some concepts like **Pagination**,
-+ How can you edit & delete in place(secured way),
-+ How can you manage permissions for who can create, edit, update and delete, and so forth.

-### Admin<a name="admin"></a>
-Admins can perform actions where normal users can't.
-They can delete, edit, create any newsfeed, post, or comment.
-Also they have control over all user profiles, create & restore backups.

-#### Users<a name="users"></a>
-Only admins have access to see all registered users.
-They can delete, edit their info.

-#### Backups<a name="backups"></a>
-In most of the situations, you will need to create backups for the system, and restore them whenever you want.

-This is done by using [mysqldump](https://dev.mysql.com/doc/refman/5.1/en/mysqldump.html) to create and restore backups.
-All backups will be stored in _app/backups_.

-### Notifications<a name="notifications"></a>
-Did you see the red notifications on facebook, or the blue one on twitter.
-The same idea is here.
-But, It's implemented using triggers instead.
-Triggers are defined in __installation/triggers.sql_.

-So, whenever user creates a new newsfeed, post, or upload a file, this will increment the count for all other users, and will display a red notification in navigation bar.

-### Report Bugs<a name="bugs"></a>
-Users can report Bugs, Features & Enhancements.
-Once they submitted the form, an email will be sent to ```ADMIN_EMAIL``` defined in _app/config/config.php_

 ### Support <a name="support"></a>
 I've written this script in my free time during my studies.
 This is for free, unpaid.
 I am saying this because I've seen many developers acts very rude towards any software, and their behavior is really frustrating.
 I don't know why?!
 Everyone tends to complain, and saying harsh words.
 I do accept the feedback, but, in a good and respectful manner.